IsaacShelton/Adept2DPlatformer/README.md

-# AdeptPhysicsPlatformer
+# Adept2DPlatformer
-A physics platforming game written in Adept
+A 2D Platformer written in Adept 2.0

 ### How to compile
-Navigate to the root of the project and run:
+Navigate to the root of the project and run

-`adept`

-That's it.
-The game now resides in `main.exe`
+`adept`.
+The game now resides in `main.exe`.

+After that, you can optionally use a tool like `iexpress` to create a self-extracting executable that's bundled with the required assets and DLLs or use a tool like `Inno Setup` to create an installer.

-### Textures
+### Assets
-All textures were created using GIMP
+- Textures were created using GIMP

-### Sound Effects
-All sound effects are zero-attribution and come from various authors
+- Sound effects are zero-attribution and come from various authors

-### Music
-Music by Eric Matyas
+- Music by Eric Matyas www.soundimage.org

-www.soundimage.org

-### Graphics
+### Frameworks
-Graphics are displayed using OpenGL and GLFW
+- Graphics are rendered using OpenGL

-### Audio
+- Window is created and manipulated using GLFW
-Audio is played using OpenAL and ALUT
+- Audio is played using OpenAL and ALUT

 ### Map Maker
-The map maker is written in python using pygame
+- The map maker is written in python using pygame